 When you choose the Impromy Program, you are not just accessing a personalised program and range of Meal replacement shakes to simply make you feel full, you are benefiting from a scientifically formulated choice of meal replacement protein shakes that include essential nutrients.
 This includes low GI carbohydrates (low GI or ‘Glycaemic Index’ are the good carbs that instead of spiking blood sugar levels are released in a slow and even way throughout the day.
 This maintains a steady blood glucose level).

 Impromy Meal Replacement Protein Shakes & Soups contain a combination of both Soluble & Insoluble Dietary Fibres, which provide numerous health benefits.
 This combination also helps delay gastric emptying (and therefore hunger) as well as helping to promote & maintain healthy gut flora.

 All Impromy Program meal replacement shakes use Natural Flavours, Natural Colours and a Natural Sweetener & contain 25 added Vitamins and Minerals.

 All Impromy Program meal replacement soups use Natural Flavours, Natural Colours and & contain 25 added Vitamins and Minerals.

-All Impromy Program meal replacement shakes & soups are totally preservative free.
+All Impromy Program meal replacement shakes & soups are preservative free.

-And that is why they work.
-If you want to eat cabbage soup for a week, well go for it, however if you want fast, healthy and long term proven weight loss that still provides you with the vital nutrients your body needs, make an appointment to see an Impromy Consultant now.
+If you want fast, healthy and long term weight loss that still provides you with the vital nutrients your body needs, make an appointment to see an Impromy Consultant now.